Strength-based speech &

 Planning & organization of information

-Regulation for communication readiness
+Regulation, voice and self-monitoring for communication readiness

 Childhood apraxia of speech